tytydraco/yessleep/out/The_angel_in_my_closet.md

-The nightlight next to my bed casts long shadows that don’t dare stretch past the closet door and I’ll get a glimpse of her, standing beyond the threshold before I pull the covers over my head.
+The nightlight next to my bed casts long shadows that end at the closet door and I’ll get a glimpse of her, standing beyond the threshold before I pull the covers over my head.

 There’s an angel in my closet.